 Windows Explorer probably is the most used application in the operating system.
 It provides many features that make it easy to work with files and folders.
 Along with the local drives, this also includes network locations and external storage.
 There are many ways to view the folder sizes in Explorer.
 We will take a look at them and analyze their practicality.

-Another option is to hover a folder and a tooltip is displayed with the folder's size.
+Another option is to hover over a folder and a tooltip is displayed with the folder's size.
 Of course, this is not any faster than using the "Properties" menu.
-Actually it works only on smaller folders and may cause problems on network locations.
+Actually, it works only on smaller folders and may cause problems in network locations.
 Though it seems more convenient, it may not always be accurate.
 This makes it something that can not be relied on.

 Folder Size is FREE and will solve the problem of missing folder sizes in Windows Explorer.